PyPartMC

 Every time we remove particles we keep track of the particle ID and the action performed in the aero_info_array_t structure.
 This is typically cleared each time we output data to disk.

-mixing_state(self: _PyPartMC.AeroState, include: Optional[List[str]] = None, exclude: Optional[List[str]] = None, group: Optional[List[str]] = None) -> Tuple[float, float, float]
+mixing_state(self, include: collections.abc.Sequence[str] | None | None = None, exclude: collections.abc.Sequence[str] | None | None = None, group: collections.abc.Sequence[str] | None | None = None) -> tuple[float, float, float]

 returns the mixing state parameters (d_alpha, d_gamma, chi) of the population

-composition-averages population using BinGrid
+Composition-averages population using BinGrid.

-returns the particle of a given index
+Return the particle of a given index.

-returns a random particle from the population
+Return a random particle from the population.

-dist_sample(self: _PyPartMC.AeroState, AeroDist: AeroDist, sample_prop: float = 1.0, create_time: float = 0.0, allow_doubling: bool = True, allow_halving: bool = True) -> int
+dist_sample(self, AeroDist: PyPartMC._PyPartMC.AeroDist, sample_prop: float = 1.0, create_time: float = 0.0, allow_doubling: bool = True, allow_halving: bool = True) -> int

 sample particles for AeroState from an AeroDist

-add a particle to an AeroState
+Add a particle to an AeroState.

 aero_state += aero_state_delta, including combining the weights, so the new concentration is the weighted average of the two concentrations.